rubyforgood/rubyforgood.org--old/yearbook.md

 #### 2017

- In 2017, Ruby for Good was held in Front Royal, Virgina at [George Mason University’s Smithsonian-Mason School of Conservation](http://smconservation.gmu.edu/).
+ In 2017, the Ruby for Good event was held in Front Royal, Virgina at [George Mason University’s Smithsonian-Mason School of Conservation](http://smconservation.gmu.edu/).

 {% include projects-yearbook.html year="2017" %}

 #### 2016

- In 2016, Ruby for Good was held in Front Royal, Virgina at [George Mason University’s Smithsonian-Mason School of Conservation](http://smconservation.gmu.edu/).
+ In 2016, the Ruby for Good event was held in Front Royal, Virgina at [George Mason University’s Smithsonian-Mason School of Conservation](http://smconservation.gmu.edu/).

 ##### Portland Diaper Bank